Chevrolet Equinox: Pontiac Torrent

 While the Torrent shares its basic body structure and mechanicals with the Equinox, it does have a different front and rear styling.

 The Torrent was discontinued after the 2009 model year as part of the discontinuation of the Pontiac brand, with the last one rolling off the assembly line on September 2, 2009.
 A Buick Theta crossover SUV was to be made, effectively taking place of the Pontiac Torrent.
-Instead, GM replaced the Torrent with the GMC Terrain, which shares the Theta platform with the second generation Equinox.
+Instead, GM replaced the Torrent with the GMC Terrain, which shares the Theta platform with the second-generation Equinox.

 Engines

 Sport trims

-For the 2008 and 2009 model years, GM offered different versions of the Equinox and Torrent; called Sport/SS and GXP, respectively.
+For the 2008 and 2009 model years, GM offered different versions of the Equinox and Torrent; called Sport and GXP, respectively.
 Featuring a 3.6-liter LY7 DOHC V6 engine and a 6-speed automatic transmission (with Manual Tap Up/Down shifting capability).
 This larger and more powerful (264 hp or 40% increase) engine allowed acceleration from 0 to 60 mph in under seven seconds.

 These models also received a 1 in lowered ride height with a performance-tuned suspension and unique front and rear body kits.
 The lower stance is accented by the 18-inch 5-spoke chrome wheels and the absence of the roof rack, giving them a smoother design flow compared to the standard models.
 The GXP had twin hood scoops, hydraulic power-assisted steering (as opposed to the electric power-assisted standard Torrent), improved interior trim with unique gauges, and a dual chrome-tipped exhaust.

-Optional features included navigation, heated sport leather seats, DVD entertainment system, a sunroof and all-wheel drive.
+Optional features included navigation, heated sport leather seats, DVD entertainment system, a sunroof, and all-wheel drive.
 GM stated the Equinox Sport was the first vehicle to reflect its more cautious naming standards.
-GM also prominently promoted the GXP in television advertisements by touting its horsepower advantage over the BMW X3, in an effort to brand Pontiac more as a direct, low-cost rival to BMW.
+GM also prominently promoted the Pontiac Torrent GXP in television advertisements by touting its horsepower advantage over the BMW X3, in an effort to brand Pontiac more as a direct, low-cost rival to BMW.

 Equinox LTZ

 An Equinox LTZ model was added for the 2008 model year.
-It is differentiated by its 17-inch chrome-clad aluminium wheels, chrome door handles and chrome luggage rack side rail inserts.
-Standard interior features include heated front seats, leather seating inserts, head curtain side impact airbags, AM/FM stereo with six-disc in-dash CD changer and MP3 CD playback capability, and a Pioneer premium seven-speaker audio system.
-Equinox LTZ came with the same ride and handling package as LS and LT models.
+It is differentiated by its 17-inch chrome-clad aluminum wheels, chrome door handles, and chrome luggage rack side rail inserts.
+Standard interior features include heated front seats, leather seating inserts, head curtain side-impact airbags, AM/FM stereo with six-disc in-dash CD changer and MP3 capability, and a Pioneer premium seven-speaker audio system.
+The Equinox LTZ came with the same ride and handling package as LS and LT models.

 Olympic-themed special editions

-For the 2008 model year, in tribute to the Vancouver 2010 Winter Olympic Games, the Equinox and Torrent each received a special edition; the Team Canada Edition and the Podium Edition, respectively.
+For the 2008 model year, in tribute to the Vancouver 2010 Winter Olympic Games, the Equinox and Torrent each received a special edition, the Team Canada Edition and the Podium Edition, respectively.
 This package added chrome-clad wheels, sunroof, premium sound system, and special badging.
 These trims were sold only in Canada.